harjotbarn99/MyWebsite/README.md

 ```

 # Debug toolbar
 + to hide debug toolbar go to `<projectName>/settings/dev.py` and find the function `show_toolbar` and make it `return False`

 # Useful info
 - remove the `statc/dist` folder and uncomment it in `.gitignore` . this will not push the built files and saves space
-- remove the `media` folder and uncomment it in `.gitignore`. this folder stores files uploaded by users so no need to push it to git
 - add apps to `<projectName>/settings/base.py` after creating them
 - be careful while naming css and scss files `app.scss` compiles to `app.css` so be careful not to name a css file same as scss